wp-plugins/alligator-menu-popup/readme.txt

 = Why is it not working for me? =

 If the plugin isn't working for you, please read all of the documentation again.
 If this doesn't help, check the posts on the plugin's forum to see if your issue has already been covered there.
 If you still have a problem, please post a question on the [plugin support forum](https://wordpress.org/plugins/alligator-menu-popup/ "Alligator Menu Popup plugin support forum")

-If you do have a problem, don't leave a review before posting your problem on the support forum first.

 == Screenshots ==